How To Manage Your Child’s Fever: Things To Do

 - Older kids might be fine, but the fever is quite tricky to tell.
 If your child can still eat and drink well, highly alert, and has normal skin color, your child will be alright.
 If he is neither of the above, start calling for a doctor.

-Other symptoms you should look out are the following:
+Other symptoms you should look out for are the following:

 - Vomiting or diarrhea